Gary Bailey: Post-playing career

 After retiring in England, Gary Bailey returned to South Africa, and after resting his knee, decided to return to play for glamour club Kaizer Chiefs with whom he won the league in 1989 and amassed five trophies in two years.

 He retired for a final time, and became a radio presenter on Talk Radio 702.
 He worked as a TV analyst and football presenter at SuperSport, where he spent 25 years as the face of English football to the continent of Africa.

 At the same time as living the dream of playing professional football, Gary completed a BSc in physics at Manchester Polytechnic (now Manchester Metropolitan University).
 Whilst working full-time at SuperSport, he managed to complete an MBA from Henley in Oxford.

 He was an ambassador in South Africa's successful bid to host the 2010 FIFA World Cup.

 Besides being a TV soccer expert, he was also a top keynote speaker on the subject of "Success under Pressure" and travelled the world speaking to many of the top companies such as Microsoft, IBM, Nike, Coca-Cola, Mercedes Benz and many more.
 He was recognised for his speaking success by being inducted into the Speakers Hall of Fame in 2010.

 He has written two books – Success under Pressure, with the foreword written by former manager Alex Ferguson, and a personal book to help society on divorce called "Putting the Kids first".

 He currently works for BeIN sports TV in Miami, Florida, covering Spanish and French football, and also does commentary for USL games (USA 2nd division).

-As of 2023, Bailey is serves as a broadcast analyst for the National Women's Soccer League.
+As of 2023, Bailey is serving as a broadcast analyst for the National Women's Soccer League.